CESNET/metacentrum-user-docs/docs/computing/mount-storages/index.md

     drwxr-xr-x 5 user_123 soft-nfs4 40 2008-06-11 13:12 nsswitch

 Particular record for user user\_123@META exists in `/etc/passwd` and record for group soft-nfs4@META also exists in `/etc/group`, so mapping runs properly and it is also properly shown.
 There is no record for users who own directory etics that is why it's shown as `nobody:nogroup`.

-### Accessing user data on NFS4 storage

-To be able to access your user data you must have valid kerberos ticket.
-You can obtain one by `kinit` command:

-Please keep in mind that kerberos tickets have limited validity (usually 12h).
-If you need to access storage without entering password and/or for longer periods (i.e. running some service), you can create ticket from one-purpose `nfs/login@META` keytab (see above how to obtain it):

-### Kerberos identity

-Users using one identity should be satisfied with the standard NFS tools in their Linux distribution.

 ### Proper displaying of users and groups names